 Through periods of use, carpet sections might unravel, contaminate, or spoil.
-You should keep an eye on it and spot-repair when needed to prevent the decay from spreading.
+You should keep an eye on it and spot-repair it when needed to prevent the decay from spreading.

-If you have more tips on replacing boat floor and carpet, please share with us via the contact page.
+If you have more tips on replacing the boat floor and carpet, please share with us via the contact page.
 It is pleasing to hear tried and true experiences from fellow boat owners, so feel free to share yours with us in the comments.